MSD for Mothers

 - Strengthen health systems to sustain the delivery of high-quality services that benefit women and their communities

-We collaborate across sectors—working with governments, non-governmental organizations (NGOs), patient groups, physician, nursing and midwife associations, entrepreneurs, UN agencies, research institutions, other businesses and even other pharmaceutical companies.
-Likewise, we collaborate across MSD, leveraging our talent to generate fresh thinking and infuse new, business-minded approaches to help solve the longstanding challenge of maternal mortality.
+We collaborate across sectors—working with governments, nongovernmental organizations (NGOs), patient groups, physician, nursing and midwife associations, entrepreneurs, UN agencies, research institutions, other businesses and even other pharmaceutical companies.
+Likewise, we collaborate across our company, leveraging our talent to generate fresh thinking and infuse new, business-minded approaches to help solve the longstanding challenge of maternal mortality.

-Our goal is to design, test and advocate for innovative models that expand women’s access to quality care and can be scaled for greater impact.
+Our goal is to support the design and testing of, and advocate for innovative models that expand women’s access to quality care and can be scaled for greater impact.
 We’re striving to find solutions to end preventable maternal mortality, today and for years to come.

 Ensuring high-quality maternity care is a critical step in reducing maternal mortality.
 Health providers have an important role to play in delivering high-quality care, as do women in demanding better care.

 One way in which we’re working to increase access to quality maternal health services is by improving the care delivered by local private providers such as independent doctors, midwives and pharmacy owners.
-In the developing world, maternal health is typically thought to be a responsibility of the public sector even though women often turn to private providers as a critical source of care.
 Women seek care from private providers for a range of reasons, including proximity to their home, flexible hours, a sense of personalized care, and sensitivity to local needs and customs.
-However, this care can be unregulated, expensive, and of variable quality.
+However, this care can be unregulated, expensive and of variable quality.

 Given the surprisingly high proportion of women who receive health services from private maternity providers, we believe that strengthening the ability of these providers to meet the health needs of pregnant women could have an impact on reducing maternal mortality.